 Editing Title Tags on your Shopify

-How to further optimize your titles is adding meta tags.
+How to further optimize your titles is by adding meta tags.
 There are many meta tags we can focus on.
 In this part, we will focus on the Meta Titles.

 Here is an example of a meta title: